Wed, Mar 14, 2007 · Filed under Veggies, Winter

 Looking a tad paramilitary, brothers I met at the market (they’re studying at the nearby environmental/forestry college) pitch in to clean out the greenhouse and loosen up the soil.
 The space, used for seedlings in spring and early summer, tends to fill up with odds and ends, and weeds, as the season progresses.
 Last spring, I tried growing early lettuce in here to get a jump on the weather.
 This year, an even earlier start is planned.
 Getting the place sorted and ready to go ahead of sked is great.
 On the tiny farm, nothing could be better for fieldwork than plentiful, like-minded labor.
 Especially, volunteers!

 In the real world of this organic field, it’s not all close-up beauty shots of picture-perfect seedlings growing into pristine vegetables all in a row.
 Competition is the order of the day.
 Here, a couple of beet seedlings are surrounded by grass, dandelion, and round-leaf mallow (peeking out from behind the grass in the top right corner).
 It’s a motley assortment of weeds competing for water, food and even the sun (observe the grass shading out the baby beets).
-It can be a pitched battle out there when you don’t exactly want Nature to take its course!
+We call them weeds when we don’t want them to be there, yet they’re the ones perfectly suited to the conditions and able to grow fast.
+It can be a pitched battle when you’re not rooting for Nature to take its course!

 Grass is the worst weed, once it takes hold.
 It depends on the bed, what was in before, and how well it was cleaned up.
 The runners take off all over the place, and simply chopping off the blades is no guarantee that it’s gone.
 Pulling up longer runners works, but that can also dislodge tiny seedlings, and is incredibly time-consuming, labor-intensive.
 Oh well…